RECORD GRADING ABBREVIATIONS:

 HC: Hair crack.
 Faint crack with entire playing surface intact.
 Only slightly audible.

 LAM: Lamination crack in the playing surface of a laminated pressing.
-Flaw can be just a visible line that occurred
+Flaw can be just a visible line that occurred at time of pressing.

 CRES: Crescent shaped crack.
 Area within crack is still secure to record and is not loose.